lenra-io/dofigen/README.md

       --offline          The command won't load data from any URL.
 This disables extending file from URL and loading image tag
-  -o, --output <OUTPUT>  The output Dockerfile file Define to - to write to stdout [default: Dockerfile] -l, --locked           Locked version of the dofigen definition -h, --help             Print help
+  -o, --output <OUTPUT>  The output Dockerfile file Define to - to write to stdout [default: Dockerfile] -l, --locked           Locked version of the dofigen definition -n, --no-labels        Do not define the default labels -h, --help             Print help
 ```